mudita/MuditaOS/doc/running_on_phone.md

 On MacOS you can use script:
 - `./tools/macflash.sh`

-**NOTE:** Devices in the field have direct eMMC via bootloader locked.
+**NOTE:** End-user devices have direct access to the eMMC locked in bootloader.

-#### via uptader utility
+#### via updater utility

-Every device is loaded with additional update software which is capable of updating any software package onto the device, while keeping last software backup.
+Every device is loaded with additional updater software which is capable of updating any software package onto the device while keeping the last software as a backup.
-Updater utility is the only normal way to update devices running in field and is used by MuditaCenter.
+Updater utility is the only normal way to update devices running in-field and is used by Mudita Center.

-**NOTE:** Porviding a minimum viable update package and utility for Open Source community is on our backlog.
-It can be created by trimming additional developemnt api from:
+**NOTE:** Providing a minimum viable update package and utility for the Open Source community is on our backlog.
+It can be created by trimming additional development API from:
 [updater feature tests](https://github.com/mudita/QAMuditaOS/tree/master/scenarios/updater).
-You can ask for development version of MuditaCentre with "update from file" capability enabled.
+You can ask for the development version of Mudita Center with "update from file" capability enabled.

-Update packede is defined here: [build targets](./build_targets.md)
+Update package is described here: [build targets](./build_targets.md)

 ## How to mount Mudita Pure as a USB MSC

-**NOTE:** all phones in field have eMMC access locked with password, following documentation is only for development devices or ones with eMMC unlocked or bypassed.
+**NOTE:** all phones in field have eMMC access locked with a password, the following documentation is only for development devices or ones with eMMC unlocked or bypassed.

-There are two ways to mount the phone as a USB MSC to access full access to the memory - using a bootloader or Ozone debugger.
+There are two ways to mount the phone as a USB MSC to gain full access to the memory - using a bootloader or Ozone debugger.

 ### Mounting using a bootloader

-**NOTE:** Devices in field have password blocked bootloaders.
+**NOTE:** Devices in field have password-locked bootloaders.
 This is by design - normal users shouldn't ever require access to raw eMMC.

 - hold center button (selection)
 - reset the device, either: